gfcapalbo/odoo-nairobi-course/docs/lesson_6_data.rst

                 menuitem tag: creates menu items   ---->  its just a shortcut for creating a record of model ir.ui.menu ! https://github.com/OCA/OCB/blob/10.0/odoo/addons/base/ir/ir_ui_menu.py#L18

+              elf.env.ref('project_todo.todo_data') will return a record of the todo model , fully accessible.
               act_window: creates window actions  ----> its just a shortcut for creating a record of model ir.actions.act_window ! https://github.com/OCA/OCB/blob/10.0/odoo/addons/base/ir/ir_actions.py#L237

                         (note here how the table of this model is specifically imposed, remember this when navigating the database)